Azure-Samples/azure-spring-boot-samples/cosmos/azure-spring-data-cosmos/spring2-samples/cosmos-aad-sample/README.md

 ### Run the application

-1. Now that you have created an AAD application and service principle, created a custom role, and assigned that role permissions to your Cosmos DB account, you should be able to start your application.
+1. Now that you have created a Microsoft Entra application and service principle, created a custom role, and assigned that role permissions to your Cosmos DB account, you should be able to start your application.
 1. run `mvn clean spring-boot:run`
 1. Note the following line of code in `SampleAppConfiguration.java`:

     ```java
     checkAADSetup(servicePrincipal);
     ```
-    This will check access to your Cosmos DB account via AAD.
-If this check fails, there is an issue with AAD setup and/or connectivity to AAD.
+    This will check access to your Cosmos DB account via Microsoft Entra ID.
+If this check fails, there is an issue with Microsoft Entra setup and/or connectivity to Microsoft Entra ID.
 If setup is correct and there are no errors, you can change spring.profiles.active to be `prod` in `application.yaml` so that prod version `SampleAppConfigurationProd.java` is used, which does not contain this check.

 ## Resources